-Personal or relationship counseling services are available to care for and support the emotional needs of graduate students in a safe and confidential environment.
+Counseling is available to care for and support the emotional needs of graduate students in a safe and confidential environment.
 The Student Counseling Center works with students to explore issues of concern, process grief and trauma, examine stress and changes while juggling multiple responsibilities as a student, and handle other areas of psychological distress.
 They strive to offer high quality care in a safe place through individual or group therapy sessions.
 The Center's licensed counselors will partner with other campus departments to provide outreach opportunities on a variety of mental wellness topics as well as help refer students to off-campus therapists.